 - The reduced cost is the dual price of the simple lower or upper bound constraint of a variable.
 Thus, if the objective is MIN, then a binding lower bound will have a positive reduced cost, and a binding upper bound will have a negative reduced cost.
-If the objective is MAX, then a binding lower bound will have a negative reduced cost, and a binding upper bound will have a negative reduced cost, and a binding upper bound will have a solution of the objective reduced cost. - To get primal values on the variables, see LSgetPrimalSolution().
+If the objective is MAX, then a binding lower bound will have a negative reduced cost, and a binding upper bound will have a negative reduced cost, and a binding upper bound will have a solution of the set of the objective is MAX. - To get primal values on the variables, see LSgetPrimalSolution().